azoth-lang/azoth.language.reference/src/ideas.md

 Code in documentation comments should either be compiled, or have a way of causing it to be compiled.

+## Declarations

+### `type` Declarations

+Currently, there are type aliases (e.g. `alias type ...`) and there are associated types (e.g. `type ...` inside of a type declaration).
+Perhaps one should be allowed to declare types outside of a type declaration.
+This would have the effect of introducing a new type that was distinct from the type it was set to.
+There are many questions about how that should work though.
+The reason that aliases are aliases is so that they don't cause issues where the new type doesn't interoperate with the types it is constructed from.

+Alternatively, type aliases could be declared without the `alias` keyword.
+Then within type declarations a pure alias could be declared using something like `const type` or `sealed type`.

 ## Expressions

 ### `else match` Expression